 The 5-semester FNP Option starts in the fall semester and includes one summer semester with total semester course load varying from 7-10 credit hours per semester.

-A total of 43 credit hours plus successful completion of a capstone experience is required for the Master of Science in Nursing degree within the Family Nurse Practitioner Option.
+A total of 43 credit hours plus successful completion of a comprehensive examination is required for the Master of Science in Nursing degree within the Family Nurse Practitioner Option.

 In the 8.5 clinical credit hours embedded within the total (43) for the FNP Option, students complete 765 clock hours of clinical experiences.

 Should a student drop from the program for any reason, readmission or continuation is based upon seat availability.